 - Did an employer make unwelcome sexual advances or request sexual favors or seek to establish a romantic or sexual relationship?

-- If an employee and employer were engaged in a relationship, did that relationship, or its end, result in the employees termination or negative treatment?
+- If an employee and employer were engaged in a relationship, did that relationship, or its end, result in the employee's termination or negative treatment?

-Employers cannot fire or otherwise punish employees for their participation in certain protected practices.
+Employers cannot fire or otherwise punish employees for their participation in protected practices.
 Protected practices include reporting illegal behavior, such as discrimination or safety violations, within the company or to outside enforcement agencies.
-They also include participating in any investigation into potentially illegal behavior, such as cooperating with investigators researching minimum wage violations.
+They also include participating in any government investigation into potentially illegal behavior, such as cooperating with investigators researching minimum wage violations.

 The following questions will help you determine whether you have a valid claim for wrongful termination on the basis of retaliation: